 The most common family of methods to compute minimum energy paths are the so-called \emph{chain-of-states} methods.
-These methods are based on the optimization of a collection of systems $\{\vb q_n\}$, called \textit{frames}, in to the same potential $V(\vb q)$ but subjected to a different fictitious force.
-In this way, it is possible to capture the dynamics of a transition without involving real-time dynamics~\cite{koslover2007comparison, vanden2010transition}.
-These methods can be summarized as variants of the widely known Nudged Elastic Band method~\cite{sheppard2008optimization,BESSARAB2015335}.
+These methods are based on the constrained optimization of a collection of systems $\{\vb q_n\}$, called \textit{frames}, subjected to the same potential $V(\vb q)$ but a different fictitious force.
+In this way, it is possible to capture aspects of dynamics of a transition without involving real-time dynamics~\cite{koslover2007comparison, vanden2010transition}.
+These methods can be summarized as variants of the widely known Nudged Elastic Band method \cite{sheppard2008optimization,BESSARAB2015335}.
 However, nudged elastic band techniques require an additional undefined constant (string elasticity) for introducing fictitious forces.
-Besides, the chain can miss the saddle point and trying to prevent this requires additional considerations ~\cite{doi:10.1063/1.1329672}.
+Besides, the chain can miss the saddle point and trying to prevent this requires additional considerations \cite{doi:10.1063/1.1329672}.

-The approach we use belongs to the \textit{string method} family \cite{weinan2002string}, generalized to a gauge field theory.
-Instead of evolving a finite set of frames, we evolve the entire path $\vb q (s)$ in the configurations space towards the minimal energy one.
+The approach we use is the \textit{simplified string method} \cite{weinan2007simplified}, generalized to a gauge field theory, in which we evolve the entire path $\vb q (s)$ in the configuration space towards the minimal energy one.
 The variable $s$ continuously parametrizes the path which connects the initial state $\vb q (0)$ to the final state $\vb q (1)$.
-It is crucial to notice that, when talking of evolution, we intend a \textit{pseudo-dynamics} of the system and not real-time dynamics.
+It is crucial to notice that, when talking of evolution, we refer to a \textit{pseudo-dynamics} of the system and not real-time dynamics.
 To evolve the initial path to the minimal energy one, we apply a gradient descent algorithm according to: